 Monday, July 24

-I kicked off the week by jumping into a task that I knew I could crush: crafting the copy and images for an upcoming Facebook Ad campaign, promoting the Enchanting Mondays Library.
-The “ads” part was new to me, but writing and designing are my bread and butter, which made this first step in the project, an easy one.
+I started the week by jumping into a task I knew I could crush: crafting the copy and images for an upcoming Facebook Ad campaign and promoting the Enchanting Mondays Library.
+The “ads” part was new to me, but writing and designing are my bread and butter, which made this first step in the project an easy one.

 Here’s a breakdown of the blocks I wrote copy for: